cather/High-Flyer/GameDesignDoc.md

 # Game Overview
+Pilot High Flyer through outer space as long as possible, collecting stars and avoiding obstacles!
+Use the arrow keys to move High Flyer, mouse to shoot lasers at enemies, and space bar to pause the game.

+----

+## Gameplay

+### Objective
 The National Aeronautic Space Corporation has just received unprecedented funding for its newest space flight project to travel the universe and see the sights.
 (Oh and collect data on stars too, I guess).
 The rocket, named High Flyer, has been built and is ready to launch.
 Don't let all of NASC's hard work go to waste.
-Help the High Flyer travel to the furthest limits of the galaxy... and beyond!
+Help High Flyer travel to the furthest limits of the galaxy... and beyond!

-----

-## Gameplay
+The aim of the game is to survive as long as possible.
+Navigate the rocket to avoid comets, alien ships, missiles, and planets.
+Collect stars for extra points.

 ### Objects
 | Object        | Role          | In gameplay          | Preliminary Appearance |